max-arnold/markdown-tweetable/README.md

     <link href="//netdna.bootstrapcdn.com/font-awesome/4.1.0/css/font-awesome.min.css" rel="stylesheet">

-There are also more advanced ways to use it, go read its [documentation](http://fontawesome.io/get-started/) if you are curious.
+There are also more advanced ways to use it, go read the [documentation](http://fontawesome.io/get-started/) if you are curious.

 If you plan to use Google+ button, you need to include the following JavaScript just before your `</body>` tag: